Maasai people: Hair

 Upon reaching the age of 3 "moons", the child is named and the head is shaved clean apart from a tuft of hair, which resembles a cockade, from the nape of the neck to the forehead.

-Warriors are the only members of the Maasai community to wear long hair, which they weave in thinly braided strands.
+Among the men, warriors are the only members of the Maasai community to wear long hair, which they weave in thinly braided strands.
 Graduation from warrior to junior elder takes place at a large gathering known as Eunoto.
 The long hair of the former warriors is shaved off; elders must wear their hair short.
 Warriors who do not have sexual relations with women who have not undergone the "Emuatare" ceremony are especially honoured at the Eunoto gathering.

 This would symbolise the healing of the woman.

-Two days before boys are circumcised, their heads are shaved.Maasai.
-Tepilit Ole Saitoti with photos by Carol Beckwith.
-Harry N. Abrams, Inc. 1980. pages 126, 129.
+Two days before boys are circumcised, their heads are shaved.
 When warriors go through the Eunoto and become elders, their long plaited hair is shaved off.

 Music and dance

 Maasai music traditionally consists of rhythms provided by a chorus of vocalists singing harmonies while a song leader, or olaranyani, sings the melody.
 Unlike most other African tribes, Maasai widely use drone polyphony.

 Women chant lullabies, humming songs, and songs praising their sons.
-Nambas, the call-and-response pattern, repetition of nonsensical phrases, monophonic melodies, repeated phrases following each verse being sung on a descending scale, and singers responding to their verses are characteristic of singing by females.
+The Namba, a call-and-response harmony pattern, repetition of nonsensical phrases, monophonic melodies, repeated phrases following each verse being sung on a descending scale, and singers responding to their verses are characteristic of singing by women.
 When many Maasai women gather together, they sing and dance among themselves.

 Eunoto, the coming-of-age ceremony of the warrior, can involve ten or more days of singing, dancing and ritual.
 The warriors of the Il-Oodokilani perform a kind of march-past as well as the Adumu, or aigus, sometimes referred to as "the jumping dance" by non-Maasai.
 (Both adumu and aigus are Maa verbs meaning "to jump" with adumu meaning "To jump up and down in a dance".)